saucelabs/sauce-docs/docs/mobile-apps/automated-testing/supported-devices.md

 #### `cacheId` Capability

-By default, every time you complete a test session, the real device cloud uninstalls your application, performs device cleaning, and de-allocates the device.
-This means that if you have multiple tests that you want to run on the same device, you will, by default, wait for this cleaning process to complete between every test.
+By default, every time you complete a test session, the real device cloud uninstalls your app, performs device cleaning, and de-allocates the device.
+This means that if you're running multiple tests on the same device, you would need to wait for this cleaning process to complete between every test.

-However, you can use the capability `cacheId` to leave the device allocated to you for 10 seconds after each test completes.
+To get around this, you can use the capability `cacheId`, which keeps the device allocated to you for 10 seconds after each test completes.
 If you immediately start another test on the device, you won't need to wait for the allocation and device cleaning process to be repeated.
 In this case, no device cleaning will take place in between sessions, with the only exception being the application under test and the data it owns.

 <table>